dosisod/nu/README.md

 Copy and use the `nu.min.js` file as needed.

-Make sure to include the `LICENSE` file when copying.

 # Building

 To compile the TypeScript, compile with using provided `tsconfig.json` file: